-So you now have all these social media tools and a social media marketing campaign up and running but how can you best take advantage of the limited time you have in a day to get the best results possible from them?
+So you now have all these social media tools and a Social Media Marketing plan up and running but how can you best take advantage of the limited time you have in a day to get the best results possible from them?
 You want to be able to monitor your social media campaigns as efficiently and effectively as possible right?
 RIGHT!

 It's a good idea to start by knowing what you want to accomplish by monitoring your social media efforts.
 Do you want to increase thought leadership, generate leads / sales / industry buzz?
 Or do you want to find conversations that drive traffic to your website?